The Tremeloes: The Tremeloes

-Poole and Howard both left the band in 1966.
-Howard left the music business altogether.
-Poole made a brief and not very successful attempt at a solo career before going into business as a butcher with his brother.
-(He returned to making music professionally many years later.)
+Poole left the band in mid-1966.
+He made a brief and not very successful attempt at a solo career before going into business as a butcher with his brother.
+He returned to making music professionally many years later, while his daughters, Karen and Shelly, had several hits during the late 1990s and early 2000s as Alisha's Attic.

-Poole and Howard were both replaced by bassist-singer Len "Chip" Hawkes.

-Their first single as a four-piece, released on Decca, was a cover of Paul Simon's song "Blessed", which failed to chart.
-After switching from Decca to CBS Records, with Mike Smith producing, The Tremeloes' first single on CBS was a cover of The Beatles Revolver song "Good Day Sunshine".
-This also failed to chart, but established a new image of a more contemporary group in tune with the times, which set them up for future continued chart singles as they then started a successful hit run from 1967 onwards with Cat Stevens' "Here Comes My Baby"; "Hello World"; three Italian hits translated into English: "Suddenly You Love Me", which is Riccardo Del Turco's "Uno tranquillo" ("One quiet man"), "I'm Gonna Try", which is Riccardo Del Turco's 1968 hit "Luglio" ("July"), and "My Little Lady", based on Orietta Berti's "Non illuderti mai" ("Never deceive yourself"); and their number one recording of a Four Seasons B-side "Silence Is Golden".
+The remaining members chose to continue as a four-piece.
+Their first post-Poole single, released on Decca, was a cover of Paul Simon's song "Blessed", which failed to chart.
+After this, the group switched from Decca to CBS Records, with Mike Smith producing.
+The Tremeloes' first single on CBS was a cover of The Beatles' Revolver song "Good Day Sunshine".
+This also failed to chart, but established a new image of a more contemporary group in tune with the times, which set them up for future success.
+They started a run of hits in 1967 with Cat Stevens' "Here Comes My Baby", the first single with new bassist Len "Chip" Hawkes, who replaced Clarke in late 1966.
+Further hits included "Hello World"; three Italian hits translated into English: "Suddenly You Love Me", which is Riccardo Del Turco's "Uno tranquillo" ("One quiet man"), "I'm Gonna Try", which is Riccardo Del Turco's 1968 hit "Luglio" ("July"), and "My Little Lady", based on Orietta Berti's "Non illuderti mai" ("Never deceive yourself"); and their No. 1 recording of a Four Seasons B-side "Silence Is Golden".
 Both this last single and "Here Comes My Baby" also entered the Top 20 of the U.S. Billboard Hot 100 on Epic Records, co-owned by CBS.

 All members shared vocals, though most of the songs featured either Hawkes or drummer Dave Munden as the lead singer.
 Guitarist Rick Westwood sang falsetto co-lead vocal with Hawkes' lower range vocal and group harmonies also featured on "Silence Is Golden".
 Their regular hits were accompanied by frequent appearances on BBC's Top of the Pops TV programme.
 Their songs were popular with younger music fans and parents rather than rock music fans, although their albums and B-sides included more rock-styled tracks such as band compositions "Try Me" and the instrumental "Instant Whip".
 Their more commercial songs, such as "Even the Bad Times Are Good" (UK No. 4, 1967), "Helule Helule" (UK No. 14, 1967), "Suddenly You Love Me" and "My Little Lady" (both UK No. 8 in 1968), proved to be more popular than the falsetto-led "Be Mine" sung by Rick Westwood, which stalled in the lower top 40, or a string-accompanied cover of Bob Dylan's "I Shall Be Released" (UK No. 29, 1969), but the more ambitious group-composed "(Call Me) Number One" reached No. 2 in the UK in 1969.
 Altogether, without Poole the group had nine UK Top 20 hits.